opendistro-for-elasticsearch/deprecated-security-parent/README.md

 ## License

-Open Distro For Elasticsearch Security Parent is licensed under the Apache 2.0 license.
+This code is licensed under the Apache 2.0 License.

-## Legal
+## Copyright

-Open Distro For Elasticsearch Security Parent Copyright 2019- Amazon.com, Inc. or its affiliates.
+Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
 All Rights Reserved.